Kolkata Knight Riders: Players

 On 4 March 2018, Dinesh Karthik was appointed as the captain of KKR for IPL 2018 and Robin Uthappa was named vice-captain.
 Mitchell Starc was ruled out before the season due to injury and Tom Curran was announced as his replacement.
 Ahead of the auction for IPL 2019, eight players were released from the squad including Mitchell Starc and his replacement Tom Curran.

 At the auction, their high-profile buys were Carlos Brathwaite for ₹50 million and New Zealand pacer Lockie Ferguson for ₹16 million.
 Other players bought were South African pacer Anrich Nortje, English duo Harry Gurney and Joe Denly as well as uncapped Indian players Nikhil Naik, Prithvi Raj Yarra and Shrikant Mundhe for their base prices of ₹2 million each.
 Before IPL 2020, KKR released 11 players from their squad and also traded in Siddhesh Lad from Mumbai Indians.

 At the 2020 IPL Auction, KKR bought pace bowler Pat Cummins for ₹15.5 crores.
 This was the biggest buy in the auction.
 KKR also purchased Eoin Morgan, who just came off as captain of the World Cup winning England squad.
 He was bought for ₹5.25 crores.
 On 16 October 2020, Kolkata Knight Riders skipper Dinesh Karthik handed over Kolkata Knight Riders' captaincy to Eoin Morgan.

-Since 2022 was a mega auction, Kolkata Knight Riders had to release majority of players including top order batsman Shubman Gill, skipper Eoin Morgan and vice captain Dinesh Karthik.
-KKR retained 4 players; Andre Russell for ₹12 crore, Sunil Narine for ₹6 crore and Varun Chakravarthy and Venkatesh Iyer for ₹8 crore each.
-With ₹48 crore in their purse, KKR bought marquee players Shreyas Iyer for ₹12.25 crore and re-signed Pat Cummins for ₹7.25 crore.
+Since 2022 was a mega auction, Kolkata Knight Riders had to release the majority of players, including top order batsman Shubman Gill, skipper Eoin Morgan and vice captain Dinesh Karthik.
+KKR retained 4 players: Andre Russell for ₹12 crore, Sunil Narine for ₹6 crore, and Varun Chakravarthy and Venkatesh Iyer for ₹8 crore each.
+With ₹48 crore in their purse, KKR bought Shreyas Iyer for ₹12.25 crore and re-signed Pat Cummins for ₹7.25 crore.
 KKR also bought back Nitish Rana, Sheldon Jackson, Rinku Singh, Shivam Mavi and Tim Southee.
 Overseas players included English wicket-keeper Sam Billings for ₹2 crore, English batsman Alex Hales for ₹1.5 crore, Afghan all-rounder Mohammed Nabi for ₹1 crore and Sri Lankan all-rounder Chamika Karunaratne for ₹50 lakh.
 KKR also signed top order batsman Ajinkya Rahane, Jharkhand left-handed spin all-rounder Anukul Roy and Jammu and Kashmir pacer Rasikh Salam Dar.
 They also bought back their former player Umesh Yadav for the base price of ₹2 crores, who last played for them in 2017.
 Alex Hales didn't turn up for the IPL citing personal reasons and KKR signed Australian skipper Aaron Finch as his replacement.
-In the middle of tournament, Rasikh suffered injury which ruled him out of IPL tournament.
+In the middle of tournament, Rasikh suffered an injury which ruled him out of IPL tournament.
 Due to this, KKR signed fast bowler Harshit Rana as the replacement.